IBM/aspera-cli/docs/README.md

 #### Bearer token: Preparation

 Assume that the access key was created, and a default configuration is set to use this **access key**.
-Using `ascli`, an access key can be created using the `access_key create` on the node (using main node credentials) or ATS.
+Using `ascli`, an access key can be created using the `access_keys create` command on the node (using main node credentials) or on ATS.

 Create a private key (organization key) that will be used to sign bearer tokens: